GameTimeline

 Dating note

 Tradition places this ~8,000 years before 1 AC (sometimes ~6,000 BC).
-Not the same as the 12,000-year span—that starts at First Men.
+Distinct from the ~12,000-year First Men span—different anchors in the same oral tradition.

 TV coverage